gpeyton/ai-devotional/devotional/index_Q3.md

 A practical guide to controlling anger that can lead to speaking falsely about others.
 *Hymn*: Sweet Peace, the Gift of God's Love

-### Day 3: What Is Forbidden in the Ninth Commandment?
+### Day 3: What Is the Seventh Commandment and What Does It Teach?
-*Catechism Q78*: What is forbidden in the ninth commandment?
+*Combined Q95+96*: What is the seventh commandment?
+What does the seventh commandment teach us?
-*Catechism A*: The ninth commandment forbiddeth whatsoever is prejudicial to truth, or injurious to our own, or our neighbor's, good name.
+*Combined A*: The seventh commandment is, Thou shalt not commit adultery.
+To be pure in heart, language, and conduct.
 *Hymn*: Help Me to Be Pure and True

 ### Day 4: Speaking Truth